gizmore/phpgdo/README.md

  - [Fineprint](https://fineprint.phpgdo.com) is a hacking challenge with a known vulnerability.
 It also serves as a demo site for the classic theme.

+ - [Geo2Country](https://geo2country.phpgdo.com) is a small service that converts geocoordinates (lat/lng) into country codes.
+Currently, also with gdo classic design.

 ## phpgdo: Installation